 The programmatic permit reporting form is to be used for track the annual use of programmatic permits for capital construction projects.
-The Permit Program will notify region environmental offices in December that reporting information is due in mid January of each year.
+The Permit Program will notify region environmental offices in December that reporting information is due in mid-January annually.

 Bridge and Ferry Terminal Washing (pdf 669 kb)